 Who’s in which European cities so far?

-“I don’t think that governments are trying to prevent the use of this mode of transport because they don’t like it or are fundamentally against it,” says Alex Frolov, an investor at Target Global (which backs Flash).
+“I don’t think that governments are trying to prevent the use of this mode of transport because they don’t like it or are fundamentally against it,” says Alex Frolov, a partner at Target Global (and an investor in Circ, which was previously known as Flash, until the team decided “the name had connotations we weren’t comfortable with [of] speed and potential lack of safety,” cofounder Carlos Bhola told Sifted).
 “It’s more about how to regulate and use them in a responsible manner; about the players providing the right tools — like software to verify that the hardware is not used on vehicles routes or pedestrian [routes].”

-More regulation will help scooter companies, says Mar Pallas Poy, VP of European market development at US mobility startup Scoot.
+More regulation will help scooter companies, said Mar Pallas Poy, VP of European market development at US mobility startup Scoot earlier this year.
+(The company has since been acquired by Bird.)
 It’s better to have rules to abide by, rather than no rules and other players behaving badly: “When there are no regulations everything can happen — on the good side or the bad side.”

 Home turf advantage